SAFEGUARDING YOUR PAYMENTS

 TRAVELLING SOLO & SINGLE SUPPLEMENTS

 Our prices are typically based on twin-share accommodation.
-Single supplements are now recommended for a Textile Travels tour for the solo traveller.
-Pre Covid, if you had preferred not to pay a single supplement, we would have suggested sharing a room with another solo traveller of the same sex, but in the current situation we feel that due to health and safety considerations, we are unable to offer this option at present.
-As soon as conditions improve we will reinstate this option.
+Single supplements are required for the solo traveller.
+If you had preferred not to pay a single supplement, we suggest sharing a room with another solo traveller of the same sex,

 Minimum: The minimum age is 16 at the time of travel.
 All persons under the age of 18 must travel with an adult of 18 plus years.